-Someone At Google Renamed The Russel Building After The Late Senator John McCain
+Someone At Google Renamed The Russell Building After The Late Senator John McCain

-Senator John McCain, a war hero and six-term U.S. Senator passed away from an aggressive glioblastoma on Sunday after a year-long treatment for the terminal condition.
+Senator John McCain, a war hero and six-term U.S. senator passed away from an aggressive glioblastoma on Saturday after a year-long treatment for the terminal condition.
 McCain was known as “The Maverick” and was respected across the aisle, particularly for his willingness to break away from his party in order to stick to his political beliefs.

-The Inquisitr reported this week Chuck Schumer’s announcement to introduce legislation to rename the Russell Senate Office Building, the building that housed McCain’s office, in the fallen senator’s honor.
+The Inquisitr reported this week about Chuck Schumer’s announcement to introduce legislation to rename the Russell Senate Office Building, the building that housed McCain’s office, in the fallen senator’s honor.

 “Nothing will overcome the loss of Senator McCain, but so that generations remember him I will be introducing a resolution to rename the Russell building after him,” Schumer stated as reported by USA Today.